murny/squad-maker/README.md

 | Jill White | 70 | 90 | 60 |
 | Jennifer Wu | 94 | 55 | 100 |

 The user selects 2 squads and clicks the button to generate the squads.
-The following squads and a waitlist is formed from your algorithm:
+The following squads and a waiting list is formed from your algorithm:

 **Waiting List**